 It builds lasting changes: Unlike medications, which often stop working when you stop taking them, PAT approaches can be used for the rest of your life.

-A "proper trial" of anhedonia-focused psychotherapy isn't just venting about your week.
-It’s a structured, evidence-based process.
-If you are considering alternative neurostimulation or infusion treatments for depression, you may want to also consider adding on a "precision" trial of psychotherapy to target anhedonia using the PAT approach.
-In my telehealth private practice, I focus on the following elements for patients with depression:
+Anhedonia-focused psychotherapy isn't just venting about your week—it’s a structured process.
+If you are considering neurostimulation or infusion treatments for depression, you may also consider a "precision" trial of psychotherapy to target anhedonia.
+In my telehealth private practice, I focus on the following for patients with depression:

-Specialized assessment: Measuring anhedonia in a targeted way separate from the other symptoms of depression to see if PAT is a good fit.
+Specialized assessment: Measuring anhedonia separate from the other symptoms of depression to see if PAT is a good fit.

-Targeted engagement: Moving beyond the "just do more activities" approach.
+Targeted engagement: Moving beyond the "just do more activities" approach to behavioral activation.
 Empowering people with realistic techniques known to "jumpstart" the brain's pleasure centers.

 Skill Acquisition: Fostering new mindsets.
 Teaching patients to gently and consistently cultivate joy with skills rather than waiting for joy to happen by accident.

-You don’t have to settle for a life in black and white.
+You may not have to settle for a life in black and white.
 Whether as a standalone alternative or an add-on, positive affect treatment (PAT) may offer benefits for depression that medication or neurostimulation alone may not provide.

-Assessment helps to pair people with treatments that make the most sense for their symptoms.
-In my telehealth practice based in Saint Paul, Minnesota, I specialize in this precision-style approach.
-In support of this, I offer a number of evidence-based individual psychotherapy options including PAT.
+In my telehealth practice, I offer a number of evidence-based individual psychotherapy options including PAT.
 I also run a skills-based psychotherapy group called 'Rekindling Joy,' which is designed specifically to help people re-engage with the world when experiencing anhedonic depression.

-I am a clinical psychologist with a private practice focused on the assessment and treatment of mood, anxiety, and trauma-related disorders.
-I offer individual and group therapy options, with an emphasis on positive affect treatment and other evidence-based approaches.
-I have telehealth authorization in 43 states and welcome new referrals.
+I am a clinical psychologist focused on the assessment and treatment of mood, anxiety, and trauma-related disorders.
+I offer individual and group therapy options such as positive affect treatment and other evidence-based approaches.
+I welcome new referrals to help people create space for joy.